-Phosphodiesterase inhibitors have been shown to be remarkably safe but all medicines have the potential for causing side effects.
+Phosphodiesterase inhibitors have been shown to be remarkably safe but, like all medicines, they have the potential for causing side effects.
 Rarely, these can be serious, and you need to know about them.

 A phosphodiesterase inhibitor was developed as a blood pressure medication long before it was used to treat erectile dysfunction.
 In some situations, it can cause dangerously low blood pressure.
 That is why we spent so much energy asking you about other medications that can lower blood pressure, especially nitrites/nitrates.
-Nitrites/Nitrates (found in nitroglycerin and other medications, as well as recreational “poppers”) are so dangerous that their use is an absolute contraindication to prescribing or using Viagra (sildenafil).
+Nitrites/Nitrates (found in nitroglycerin and other medications, as well as recreational “poppers”) are so dangerous when used at the same time as PDE5i like sildenafil that their use is an absolute contraindication to prescribing or using Viagra (sildenafil).

 Another possible side effect is a change in vision.
 Some people who use Viagra see a bluish tint but others suffer a far more serious consequence.
 It is rare but it is possible for people using Viagra to suffer complete, permanent blindness in one or both eyes.
 If this happens, go immediately to an emergency room.
 It does not matter if it is rare if it happens to you.
 Be prepared to act immediately if your vision is affected.